lakitha96/bus-reservation-system/README.md

 - All reservations share the same 40 seats on the bus, no matter the origin or destination.
 - If a seat is booked only up to stop C, it becomes available again from C onward (e.g., for C to D).
-- Fixed seat layout: The bus always has 40 seats labeled from 1A to 10D (4 seats per row and 10 rows).
+- The bus always has 40 seats labeled from 1A to 10D (4 seats per row
+and 10 rows).
 - Fixed journey stops: A, B, C, and D. Any other stop (e.g., E) is considered invalid.
 - Prices between each pair of stops are hardcoded and same both directions.